MicrosoftDocs/azure-docs/articles/storage/common/storage-account-overview.md

 A Blob storage account is a specialized storage account for storing unstructured data as blobs (objects).
 Blob storage accounts provide the same durability, availability, scalability, and performance features that are available with general-purpose v2 storage accounts.
 Blob storage accounts support block blobs and append blobs, but not page blobs.

-General-purpose v2 storage accounts offer multiple access tiers for storing data based on your usage patterns.
+Blob storage accounts offer multiple access tiers for storing data based on your usage patterns.
 For more information, see [Access tiers for blob data](#access-tiers-for-blob-data).

 ## Performance tiers